as-ideas/tts-draftjs/blogpost/blogpost.md

 The Idea is simple: Have the audio player tell the editor the current audio position and let the editor do the highlighting.
 One could highlight the current character, the word or current paragraph.
-To convert the current audio position to a position on the text, we will be using the following magic position conversion formula:
+To convert the current audio position to a position in the text, we will be using the following magic position conversion formula:

 ```js